 According to Mark Nicolett, research director for the Gartner Group, Stamford, Conn., the key feature to the Volume Manager is that it is software-based rather than hardware based.
 "Volume Manager runs on the application host rather than running on a component of the SAN (Storage Area Network)," he said.
 "Because Volume Manager is working at a different level or layer in the architecture, it provides more opportunities for virtualizing the storage."

 While people have been using Volume Manager for some time to split or mirror data replicas, Version 3.1 offers more embedded support for SAN environments, allowing for users to take advantage of burgeoning SAN technology, according to Nicolett.
 "In the past, if you wanted to create a point-in-time replica and use that replica for a period of time, at some point, you'd want to refresh that replica.
 In the old days, that process meant you would essentially have to move every block and file.
-Volume Manager
+Volume Manager just moves the changed or modified data," he said.

 "More and more organizations are finding it difficult to manage their storage with fewer and fewer resources," said Andrew Antal, senior marketing manager for Veritas, "Its key strength is that it's array independent.
 You could use it with a mix of storage devices."